 Section 4: A framework for healthcare institutions to use to address inequalities in child health

-If paediatricians, and the institutions in which they work, want to develop strategies to address inequalities there are important considerations.
-They should be incorporated into Quality Improvement processes.
+If paediatricians, and the institutions in which they work, want to develop strategies to address inequalities, they should be incorporated into Quality Improvement processes.
 We propose the framework outlined in Figure 12.

 Figure 12 - A framework for healthcare institutions to address child health inequalities

 In Section 3, we highlighted the complexities of how health inequalities are driven by poverty.
-Based on these key concepts, we suggest the following key considerations when developing interventions locally to address child poverty and health inequalities in children:
+Based on these key concepts, we suggest the following considerations when developing interventions locally to address child poverty and health inequalities in children:

 When planning an intervention, time should be spent understanding, in detail, the mechanisms behind the inequalities of interest.
 The four steps to consider (described in Section 3) are: (i) a clock/capacity/cost exercise to identify the limitations of choice for families (ii) co-existing drivers for inequality that may have synergistic effects, (iii) where the Inverse Care Law may manifest in clinical pathways, and (iv) how the pathobiology of poverty might impact on clinical outcomes (and what can be done to address this).

 Interventions should be co-developed in partnership with children, families, and the communities in which they live.
-Strategies placing the onus on families (such as solely focussing on education about health choices) are unlikely to lead to sustained reduction in inequality as this will not affect the underlying problems.
+Strategies placing the onus on families (such as solely focussing on education about health choices) are unlikely to lead to sustained reduction in inequality.

 Setting the scope is crucial, as this will influence the strategy.
 System-wide changes across pathways and services are more likely to reduce inequalities.
 Small changes may offer some relief for families, and may be necessary and well-received, but will not reduce inequalities.